gSchool/usaa-preassessment-block/units/03-Javascript/03-JavaScript.checkpoint.md

   })
 })
 ```
 ### !end-tests
 ### !end-challenge

 ## Data Structures

 ### !challenge
 * type: code-snippet
 * language: javascript
 * id: 68023D2D-9BED-4BA1-965F-C133EA2989FB
 * title: Data Structures Checkpoint
 * standard_uuids: WD-Aw0MCQwHCgs
 ### !question

-Your friends are ordering some food, so why not use your new found knowledge
+Your friends are ordering some food.
-of JavaScript datatypes to structure it?
 Given the foods, people, and orders
 arrays, use native array methods to fully populate the orders array.

 To start you off, we've shown you how to record Milly is ordering pizza, and ice cream.